 Your IP address will either be dynamic or static.
 Dynamic means you're given a different IP each time you connect to the Internet.
 Whereas static means you'll be given the same one each time.

 All our current broadband products are given a dynamic IP but you'll have the option of changing to a static one.
 If you're using an older product check below for more about your IP.
-If you're not sure what you've got, check Connection Settings, under Manage Account in the , or see the question below.
+If you're not sure what you've got, check Connection Settings, under Manage Account in My Account, or see the question below.

 You'll be able to see what your IP settings are at the moment.
 Switch between static and dynamic by selecting the option you want to use.
 It usually costs £5 to do that.
 It's not always possible for some of our older broadband packages, but you can check whether or not you're eligible